-While this sounds like a lot of batteries, bear in mind that this is a generator which has a continuous electrical output, day and night and the batteries never have to be charged - a bit like a solar panel which works at night as well as during the day.
-Even if you are not familiar with electronics circuit diagrams (chapter 12 can fix that for you if you want), please try to follow along as we run through the circuit diagram and explain how the generator works.
-This is the circuit diagram:
+Very soon, the four coils were increased to five with the additional coil having three separate windings.
+Even if you are not familiar with electronics circuit diagrams, please try to follow along as we run through the circuit diagram and explain how the generator works.
+This is the basic circuit diagram:

 The battery marked "A" powers the circuit.
 A rotor "C", containing five magnets is moved so that one of the magnets passes near the coils.
-The coils set "B" has three specially-wound coils and the magnet moving past those three coils generates a small current in coil number "1" which then flows through the resistor "R" and into the base of the transistor, causing it to switch on.
+The coils set "B" has three separate windings on a single core and the magnet moving past those three coils generates a small current in them.
+The current in coil number "1" flows through the resistor "R" and into the base of the transistor, causing it to switch on.
 The power flowing through the transistor coil "2" causes it to become a magnet and that pushes the rotor disc "C" on its way, keeping the rotor spinning.
-It also induces a current in the winding "3" and that current is rectified by the blue diodes and passed back to charge battery "A", replacing the current drawn from that battery.
+It also induces a current in the winding "3" and that current is rectified by the blue diodes and passed back to charge battery "A", replacing most of the current drawn from that battery.

 When the magnet in rotor "C" passes away from the coils, the transistor switches off, moving its collector voltage very quickly up to the +12 Volt line, starving coil "2" of current.
 Because of the way that coils are, the coil drags the collector voltage on up and it would reach 200 volts or more if it were not connected through the red diode to all five batteries which are connected in one long chain.
-The batteries will have a combined voltage of just over 60 volts (which is why a powerful, fast-switching, high-voltage T13009 transistor is being used.
+The batteries will have a combined voltage of just over 60 volts (which is why a powerful, fast-switching, high-voltage MJE13009 transistor is being used.
 As the collector voltage passes the voltage of the battery chain the red diode starts conducting, passing the available energy in the coil into the battery chain.
 That current pulse passes through all five batteries, charging all of them.
-The higher voltage caused by so many batteries means that higher power is fed into all the batteries from coil "2".
 Loosely speaking, that is the generator design.